Citrine at a Glance

 Clear Quartz

-Clear Quartz amplifies Citrine's manifestation energy exponentially, making intentions more focused and magnetic — the ideal partnership for abundance rituals and goal-setting
+Clear Quartz amplifies Citrine's manifestation energy, making intentions sharper and more magnetic.
+A straightforward, effective combination for abundance rituals and goal-setting.

 Carnelian